MinterTeam/minter-network-web/content/docs/index.md

 ### How to cash a Minter Check

-To redeem a check user should have:
+To redeem a check user should send [redeem check transaction](#redeem-check-transaction) with next data:
 -   Check itself
 -   Secret passphrase

-After redeeming balance of user will increased instantly.
+After redeeming, balance of user will be increased instantly.

 ### Commission